Anyone care to help a brotha out with some free or cheap MCLEs?

 If you don't mind some of the most mundane topics imaginable (service of process!), then yes, there are a few freebies out there, though so far, I haven't been able to find enough to cover the full requirement.
 The ABA and local bar associations often offer freebies as well, though for last-minute binging, that might not be an option.

 So far, here are the known free MCLEs (we don't vouch for quality, just that they appear to be free:

-- Their catalog covers a variety of practice areas (you might learn something useful!) but the free offering is limited to three hours.
-(Full access is $99.)
+- Their catalog covers a variety of practice areas (you might learn something useful!) but the free offering is limited to one hour.
+(Packages are available for a range of prices.)

 That's it.
 Every other search result that I ran across was either dead, spammy, or dead.
 If you have any suggestions for freebies, tweet us @FindLawLP.

 How About Cheap?

 I queried my social networks for their suggestions and received these responses: